-50% of business owners do not have a marketing plan for 2019!
+50% of business owners do not have a marketing plan!

 By nature, the majority of business owners are not marketers.
 As such, many see taking time to think about marketing the same as going to the dentist.
 In a recent study, 86% of business owners prefer to spend their time on activities other than marketing!